So, you’re picking a hosting provider for your site and can’t decide between SiteGround and Bluehost? You’re not alone.

 SiteGround still deserves a mention here though.
 What stands out with SiteGround is how much more transparent than other web hosting providers it is when it comes to additional costs.
 It’s really common in this industry to offer low rates, and then have a load of extra add-ons which can hike the price up at check-out.

 SiteGround are less cheeky when it comes to this.
-For example, on the checkout page for StartUp package customers there are two add-ons: a free website transfer and a SiteScanner which adds on $20 if you don’t deselect it.
+For example, on the checkout page for StartUp package customers there are two add-ons: domain privacy and a SiteScanner, neither of which come pre-selected meaning it’s totally up to you if you want to add them to your plan.

 This upfront pricing is refreshing, however it has its downside.
 If you are a lower tier customer with SiteGround you will have less advantages than you would with a bigger provider such as Bluehost.